btweinstein/btweinstein.github.io/index.md

 1. [Data Science Resume](documents/data_science_resume.pdf)
 2. [Engineering Resume](documents/engineering_resume.pdf)

-I believe that I am well qualified to work either as a data scientists or as an engineer.
+I believe that I am well qualified to work either as a data scientist or as an engineer.
 To see my computational portfolio on GitHub, click the "Computation" tab above.